python-students-summer2024/lists-exercise-yr2313/README.md

 - `mood_assessor.py` - this file must include a function named `assess_mood()` that takes no arguments and outputs the user's mood, based on the data found in the file named `mood_diary.txt`.
 - `main.py` - this file must call the `assess_mood()` function defined in the file named `mood_assessor.py`.
 - `data` / `mood_diary.txt` - this file must be automatically created by your program.
 It will store the user's mood entries.

+## Testing your work

+Included in the given code are some tests, using the **pytest** testing framework.
+These tests should all pass if the code in each function is done correctly.

+If the tests do not appear, or seem to never stop loading, open up a Terminal window and run the command, `pytest --collect-only`, to see whether there are any errors in the code that prevent the tests from being discovered.
+If there are no errors reported from that command, try running the tests directly from the Terminal with the command, `pytest`.

+If an errors says the `freezegun` module is not installed, try running the command `pip install freezegun` or `pip3 install freezegun` and then try again.